AndreasHasudungan44/workforce-multiagent/README.md

-# CAMEL Workforce
+# Multi - Agent Integration for Data and Document treatment

 This is an adapted internal project for public use, functionalities are reduced and limited to provide generalized task-specific uses

-A working CAMEL Workforce-style pipelin running entirely on Ollama/VLLM.
+This is a working CAMEL Workforce-style pipeline running entirely on Ollama/VLLM.
 Built as a validated architecture to adopt camel workforce in use for document retrieval analysis and labelization